[Kubernetes] How to create a user for connecting to a cluster

 [example-test@bastion01 ~]$ kubectl describe clusterrole pod-readonly Name: pod-readonly Labels:<none> Annotations:<none> PolicyRule: Resources Non-Resource URLs Resource Names Verbs --------- ----------------- -------------- ----- pods [] [] [get list watch]

-3. Grant the permissions of the created cluster role to the user
+3. Grant the user the permissions for the created cluster role

-. *Enter the cluster role binding name in {ClusterRoleName}
+. *Please enter the cluster role binding name in {ClusterRoleName}

 kubectl create clusterrolebinding {ClusterRoleBindingName} --clusterrole={ClusterRoleName} --user={UserName}